Citrix SD-WAN Standard Edition Virtual Appliance (VPX) high availability Support for AWS

 Deploy SD-WAN standard edition VPX in high availability mode using cloud template

-SD-WAN high availability solution template is published in AWS marketplace, you can subscribe and use the CloudFormation template to deploy the HA setup.
+SD-WAN high availability solution template is published in the AWS marketplace, you can subscribe and use the CloudFormation template to deploy the HA setup.

 Before launching the CloudFormation template, you need to have VPC, subnets, route tables created for Management, LAN, and WAN network.
 To create and define the subnets and route tables (if not created), refer Installing SD-WAN VPX Standard Edition AMI on AWS topic.